Local observability stack

 --timeout | Seconds to wait for healthchecks.
 Default 180. |

 The OTLP protocol is read from the bridge readiness contract (currently grpc); there is no --protocol flag on up.
-Override it by editing otel.protocol in config.yaml if you need http/protobuf.
+To use http/protobuf, configure that protocol on the named local-observability destination.

 What ends up in config.yaml